Facts About Spinel Gemstones

 Spinel Argentium Silver Textured Ring By Artist Lisa Ramos | MONOLISA Jewelry Designs | From Blog Article Facts About Spinel Gemstones

-What Birthstone Month is Spinel?
+What Birthstone Month Is Spinel?

 Spinel is one of the modern birthstones for the month of August.

-How Strong is a Spinel?
+How Strong Is a Spinel?

 Jewelry Designer Lisa Ramos - MONOLISA Collection Handmade in California